dhanupragateesh26/AgroESC---Open-Source-12S-14S-60A-BLDC-ESC/README.md

 The exact firmware configuration depends on the MCU pin mapping and hardware implementation of the ESC.

-> The AgroESC hardware requires an AM32 firmware target/configuration that matches the STM32F051 pin mapping used in this design.
+> The AgroESC hardware requires an AM32 firmware target/configuration that matches the STM32F051 pin mapping used in this design (Group B).

 ---